Teacher in Charge: Ms S. McRae

 Term 1

-Our first main topic will be to look at social actions that have taken place within the Black Lives Matter movement such as former 49ers quarterback Colin Kaepernick's decision to kneel for the American National Anthem.
+Our first main assessment case study will be to look at social actions that have taken place within the Black Lives Matter movement such as former 49ers quarterback Colin Kaepernick's decision to kneel for the American National Anthem.
 We will also examine past social actions such as the 1968 Mexico Olympics Black Power Salute by Tommie Smith and John Carlos.
+We will be looking at this issue of racism using this case study and others.

 Term 2